ding0t/bible_studies/end_times/end_times.md

-# bible_end_times
+# Bible_end_times

-studies on end times
+Studies on end times

-There are significant and well argued perspectives on the end times.
-Particularly regarding the rapture being the _harpazo_ a distinct event from the second comping, versus them being the same event referred to in scripture.
+There are two well argued perspectives on the end times.
+Firstly, the rapture, the _harpazo_, a distinct event from the second coming of Christ.
+Secondly, the _harpazo_  being the same event referred to as the second coming of Christ in scripture.

-What will differentiate the two, does it matter?
+What will differentiate the correctness of the two, does it matter?
 With all said you can be assured that the end is the same, the core promises are the same.

-So - start with the core promises and texts.
+So lets start with the core promises and texts.

 # Approach